SWSP5634 Social Work and Mental Health Practice

 - This unit examines the two important aspects governing clinical practice in a mental health context.
 This includes theoretical modalities (knowledge, modules of understanding) and clinical intervention strategies (techniques, therapeutic modalities).
 The philosophical framework governing the unit from the mental health perspective is the biopsychosocial model, which consciously attempts to incorporate all of the significant dimensions in human existence to optimally conceptualise our understanding of the human condition in general and mental health issues specifically.
 Two important aspects governing clinical practice in a mental health context are examined.
 This includes theoretical modalities (knowledge, models of understanding) and clinical intervention strategies (techniques, therapeutic modalities).

-- Students are able to (1) have an understanding of the conceptual basis and practical clinical application of the biopsychosocial model of mental illness; (2) become familiar with the psychiatric classification process and some of the core diagnostic categories used in psychiatry; (3) have an understanding of the different philosophical positions in relation to the conceptualisation and treatment of mental health issues, e.g. recovery and the orthodox medical model; (4) know and understand what Acts are relevant to the practice of mental health in Western Australia; (5) understand some of the contemporary tensions in the delivery of mental health services; (6) have an understanding of the biopsychosocial treatment options for mental illness; and (7) have some understanding of the impact of mental health and drugs on culturally diverse peoples.
+- Students are able to (1) identify the conceptual basis and practical clinical application of the biopsychosocial model of mental illness; (2) become familiar with the psychiatric classification process and some of the core diagnostic categories used in psychiatry; (3) identify and articulate the different philosophical positions in relation to the conceptualisation and treatment of mental health issues, e.g. recovery and the orthodox medical model; (4) identify which Acts are relevant to the practice of mental health in Western Australia; (5) articulate some of the contemporary tensions in the delivery of mental health services; (6) compare and contrast the biopsychosocial treatment options for mental illness; and (7) articulate the impact of mental health and drugs on culturally diverse peoples.

-- Typically this unit is assessed in the following ways: (1) group presentation and (2) test.
+- Indicative assessments in this unit are as follows: (1) group presentation and (2) test.
 Further information is available in the unit outline.